WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

     These are especially useful when developing a customization or troubleshooting a system.

-    Click to expand each xCommand each below, execute them in your terminal session and observe the responses in the terminal window.
+    Click to expand each lesson below, execute the contents as directed in your terminal session and observe the responses in the terminal window.

 ???+ lesson "Lesson: Lists All User Command Nodes ~({{config.cProps.rxp.sectionIds.ssh}}.2.1)~"